NBISweden/workshop-reproducible-research/docs/snakemake.md

 (If you don't want to use Conda for some reason you can also install Snakemake with `pip3 install snakemake`.)

 ### Toy example
-In this part of the exercise we will create a very simple workflow from scratch in order to show the fundamentals of how Snakemake works.
+In this part of the tutorial we will create a very simple workflow from scratch in order to show the fundamentals of how Snakemake works.
 The workflow will take two files as inputs, `a.txt` and `b.txt`, and the purpose is to convert the text in the files to upper case and then to concatenate them.

 First make an empty file named `Snakefile` which will contain the workflow, and the two input files containing some arbitary text.